-Thirty-eight states and the District of Columbia have set standards or goals specifying that electric utilities deliver a certain amount of electricity from renewable or alternative energy sources.
-Most of these requirements take the form of a "renewable portfolio standard" (RPS) adopted by 27 states including the District of Columbia or "alternative energy portfolio standard" (AEPS) adopted by 3 states, which requires a certain percentage of a utility’s power plant capacity or generation to come from renewable or alternative energy sources by a given date.
+Twenty-nine states and the District of Columbia require electric utilities to deliver a certain amount of electricity from renewable or alternative energy sources.
+Most of these requirements take the form of a "renewable portfolio standard" (RPS) adopted by 26 states and the District of Columbia or "alternative energy portfolio standard" (AEPS) adopted by three states, which requires a certain percentage of a utility’s power plant capacity or generation to come from renewable or alternative energy sources by a given date.
 The standards range from modest to ambitious, and qualifying energy sources vary.
 Some states also include "carve-outs" (requirements that a certain percentage of the portfolio be generated from a specific energy source, such as solar power) or other incentives to encourage the development of particular resources.

 Nine states have renewable or alternate energy goals, which are not generally legally binding, as opposed to states that have RPS or AEPS that are legally binding.